frkatona/FLIR-Thermal_CS-temp-plotter/readme.md

 [CONSIDER if y integrations should be from y->(y+dy) or (y-1/2 dy)->(y+1/2 dy)]

 [CONSIDER if T^4 radiative transfer is non-negligible for the predicted temperatures (look into the Stefan-Boltzmann and emissivity values for PDMS)]

+[CONSIDER how passive convection changes at different angles and how mitigated the observed temperatures will be by surface observations -- can I just plant several thermocouples through the material?  how small of an observer effect can I get them to contribute from thermal mass?]

 ### Extending to 3D with Cylindrical Symmetry (ignore for now)
 The cylindrical power source of the laser beam will require some 3D considerations at least insofar as the proper distribution of the laser power as a heat source is concerned, as well as any 3D visualization of the temperature distribution.
 The heat equation in cylindrical coordinates is given by: